 8. Is there an opportunity for our historic preservation commission (HPC) to get training?

 Yes!
 The Historic Preservation Division regularly provides training at little to minimal cost.
 Each February, the HPD staff has five regional training sessions on a single topic across the state.
 In May, MDAH co-sponsors the Mississippi Statewide Historic Preservation Conference with the Mississippi Heritage Trust.
 Each second week of June, the HPD staff has a two day intense training session called Preservation Boot Camp.
 In August or September there is an advanced training session that results from specific issues communities have contacted CLG coordinators about during the year.

 9. We’re already certified; how do we apply for grants?

-Grant applications are automatically sent by the CLG Grants Coordinator Barry White to the CLG contact within each local government.
-For more information Barry may be contacted at 601-576-6953 or email@example.com.
+Grant applications are automatically sent by the CLG Grants Coordinator, Lydia Charles, to the CLG contact within each local government.
+For more information Lydia may be contacted at 601-576-6903 or firstname.lastname@example.org.
 If the local government has a long term commitment to historic preservation, the CLG program can be useful tool to assist the community in achieving its goals.
 The average CLG Grant award is around $5,000 – and rarely does a community receive more than $10,000 for their projects so it is not the best source of funds for major capital projects.
 CLG status does allow the community to have access to the Community Heritage Grant awards; however, that is a highly competitive process as well and is funded at the will of the legislature.